samsung-cnct/k2/CONTRIBUTING.md

 ## Submitting Changes

-* Push your changes to a topic branch in your fork of the repository.
+* Push your changes to a topic branch in your fork of the repository
-* Submit a pull request to the repository in the puppetlabs organization.
+* Submit a pull request to the appropriate repo
-* The core team is constantly reviewing and monitoring open PRs.
-We also have a weekly planning meeting where we will assign reviewers to any PRs that do not have a reviewer.
-If you PR has been open for over a week with no-one assigned please ping @coffeepac
+* Our core team is constantly reviewing and monitoring open PRs.
+We also have a weekly planning meeting where we assign reviewers to any PRs that don't have a reviewer.
+If your PR has been open for over a week with noone assigned please ping @coffeepac.
 * After feedback has been given we expect responses within two weeks.
 After two weeks we may close the pull request if it isn't showing any activity.